Greg-R/qsd2/README.md

 ### Bottom Side Parts

 There are 3 capacitors and 1 resistor on the bottom side.
 These should be soldered last.
 I was able to use a hot air gun without any problems with the top-side components desoldering.

+R16 is placed on the bottom side in the case of using only one of the reference voltage regulators.

 ### SMA Connectors